rigetti/pyquil/docs/source/basics.rst

     else if c == 1:
         G(v1, ..., vk) q1 ... qn

-extended by linearity for general c.
+extended by linearity for general ``c``.
 Note that the total number of parameters in the forked gate has doubled.

 All gates (objects deriving from the ``Gate`` class) provide the methods ``Gate.dagger()``, ``Gate.controlled(control_qubit)``, and ``Gate.forked(fork_qubit, alt_params)``  that